 But say you've found your perfect pair, run in them for many happy miles, and finally wore them out, without having a backup on hand.
 Should you keep wearing the same shoes until you make it to the store (or runningwarehouse.com) for a new pair?
 Or is it safer for your stride to hit the pavement in a newer pair of sneakers, even if the only spare pairs you have don't actually count as running shoes?

 That depends—on how old your actual running shoes really are, says Dr. Metzl.
 There’s worn out, and there’s worn out.
 And you can’t go by how many miles you’ve logged in the sneaks; you’ve got to go by feel.
 “The half-life of running shoes has gotten longer as shoe technology has improved, particularly in the mid-sole of shoes,” says Dr. Metzl.
 “What used to die after about a month now lasts many months without a problem.”
-(Learn how to Extend the Lifespan of Your Fitness Gear.)

 So rather than retiring your shoes after the standard 500 miles, keep running in them until, “running feels not as comfortable,” he says.
 For every runner, that will mean something different.
 You might notice your ankles start to feel wobbly after a mile or so, or your knees are achy after a run, or you just feel “off” overall.